annchain/hack-sdk-go/README.md

 tx.Nonce = nonce + 1
 tx.Guarantee = big.NewInt(100)  // the guarantee you want to bet

-tx.To = "the address you want to transfer value" // The address you want transfer value to.
+tx.To = "0x0123456789abcdef0123456789abcdef01234567" // The address you want transfer value to.
 If you want to transfer value to someone, fill in this variable. tx.Value = big.NewInt(100)                           // The value you want to transfer.
 If you want to transfer value to someone, fill in this variable.

 // send tx
 hash, err := ogSolver.SendTx(tx)